damianhakert/damianhakert.github.io/source/direction/index.md

 The open source nature of GitLab ensures everyone can contribute to achieve a [complete feature set](https://about.gitlab.com/comparison/).
 Because GitLab is open source the enhancements can become part of the codebase instead of being external.
-This means the tests for all functionality are continually tested, ensuring that plugins always work.
+This ensures the automated tests for all functionality are continually run, ensuring that plugins always work.
 And that GitLab can continue to evolve with it's plugins instead of being bound to a plugin API that is hard to change.